qteatime/kate/packages/glomp/README.md

 Glomp supports:

-- Resolving modules using Node algorithm (node_modules resolution is not currently supported, however);
+- Resolving modules using Node's module algorithm **for relative paths**;

 - Static require() calls to JavaScript and JSON files.

 Glomp does not support:

+- Resolving references to node_modules packages.
+This restriction might be lifted in the future, but for now Glomp leaves them as-is in the code and lets Node.js do the resolution at runtime.
+Browsers will throw an error at runtime for these references, if they're evaluated.

 - AMD or any module system different from Node's built-in one.
 Browser packages are expected to rely on an exported global name.